 So the owners of American Wine Growers hired Tchelistcheff as a consultant in 1968, and soon he and Dorothy were driving between Napa and Seattle every few months.
 That relationship stayed in place until he died.

 “He was a gentleman,” said Allen Shoup, who ran Ste.
-Michelle for most of two decades and now runs Long Shadows Vintners in Walla Walla.
+Michelle for most of two decades prior to launching Long Shadows Vintners in the Walla Walla Valley.
 “André liked the wines Washington was making, and he gave us a lot of credibility.
 He was proud of his role up here.
 He watched the winery grow from almost nothing.”

 Tchelistcheff’s influence on young winemakers